 personable.
 This was also probably our most expensive stop.

 Camille bought a Navajo rug.
-It was hard not to
+It was hard not to after the

 sales lady told her "My Grandpa made that one."